Don’t risk HMRC fines.

 If you work in the construction industry as a subcontractor, you’ll most likely be part of the Construction Industry Scheme (CIS).
 It was set up by HMRC to collect taxes from self-employed construction workers.
 Construction companies deduct either 20% tax (for those already registered) or 30% (for those who aren’t registered for the CIS) for their workers, but annually, this often works out as more than they actually owe.
 CIS workers will therefore claim a rebate the following year – the tax they paid minus they tax they actually owed.
 The remainder is the rebate amount.

-We can help you claim your CIS rebate.
-Pay upfront for £119, all in or have the fee deducted from your rebate for £239.
+We can help you claim your CIS rebate. £149, all in.

 We don’t believe in jargon or long-winded processes.
 What we believe in is making the tax return industry more accessible for all.
 We pride ourselves on demystifying the accounting industry to ensure that you’re equipped with everything you need to know before you tackle your taxes.
 If you’re newly self-employed especially, you don’t have anyone to explain what everything means or an employer to get things sorted for you.